Pizza Dough Not Rising

 So if the dough is too dry, calculate how much water you used and compensate for the difference by adding more water to bring the dough to the correct hydration percentage.

-If the dough is too wet, add more flour at 1 tablespoon at a time, allowing the dough to rest and absorb the extra water until it is at the desired consistency.
+If the dough is too wet and the dough isn’t rising, add more flour at 1 tablespoon, allowing it to rest and absorb the extra water until it is at the desired consistency.

 Check our guide on the 7 Hydration Percentages that Make the Best Pizza for more on this subject.